'Sober bar' helps keep people on road to recovery after life of drugs

 Watch as Jay Arruda describes how his life spiralled out of control in high school because of drugs:

 Another terrifying experience for Arruda was the one drug overdose he experienced.
-The near-death moment "woke me up a bit."
+The near-death moment "woke me up a bit," he said.

-On top of that, his dad died of an overdose when he was younger, due to addiction.
+On top of that, Arruda's dad died of an overdose when he was younger, due to addiction.

 "It's very hard.
 I even told myself I'm never going to do drugs, I'm not going to be that guy," said Arruda.
 "I believe I was even worse than my dad.
 I was just as close to dying as anybody else."

-Looking down the road, into the future, Arruda wants to start attending school in September to one day become an addictions counsellor.
+Looking down the road, into the future, Arruda wants to attend school in September to one day become an addictions counsellor.

 It's a way he'll be able to share his story and help others — something he said his mom is proud to see.